openaddresses/openaddresses/README.md

 ## Why collect addresses?

 Street address data is essential infrastructure.
-Street names, house numbers and zip codes combined with geographic coordinates connects digital to physical places.
+Street names, house numbers, and post codes combined with geographic coordinates connects digital to physical places.
 Free and open addresses are rocket fuel for civic and commercial innovation.

 ## License